AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 If the extension handles your `asconfig.json`, only the options used by this extension are changed.
 Since the building is not handled by AS3MXML, most of the compling and packaging setting are not modified.

+### Making Nova feel more like Flash Builder

+There are some additional options to make Nova feel more Flash Builder like are also options that you can change.
+These will affect projects that have been either created with this extension or imported from Flash Builder:

+- **Open output on run** - This opens the report window when you run a Task, similar to the Console window in Flash Builder

+- **Build on run** - This will force building before running

 ## ⚙️ Import Flash Builder project

 While Flex Builder / Flash Builder are no longer supported by Adobe, this extension allows users to migrate their existing project for use in Panic Nova.
 If your project contains  `.actionScriptProperties`, `.project`, and `.flexProperies` or `.flexLibProperies`, the extension defaults to prompting you to import the settings: